airborne-commando/OPSEC-OSINT-Tools/README.md

 ## References:

 [^1]: Office of the Director of National Intelligence.
 “Intelligence Community.”
 Office of the Director of National Intelligence, www.odni.gov/index.php/ncsc-what-we-do/121-dni/intelligence-community.
 Accessed 24 Sept.
 2025.
-(Office of the Director of National Intelligence, “What Is Intelligence?,” sec.HUMINT)
+(Office of the Director of National Intelligence, sec.HUMINT)

 [^2]: Mohammad Taha Khan, Joe DeBlasio, Geoffrey M. Voelker, Alex C. Snoeren, Chris Kanich, and Narseo Vallina-Rodriguez.
 2018.
 An Empirical Analysis of the Commercial VPN Ecosystem.
 In Proceedings of the Internet Measurement Conference 2018 (IMC '18).
 Association for Computing Machinery, New York, NY, USA, 443–456. https://doi.org/10.1145/3278532.3278570